brunoparga/fave-jobs-api/README.md

 ## Progress report

 The API currently works with a seed, based on the sample query provided in the challenge.
-It is able to locate a specific job based on its external API id.

 The original structure envisioned for the 'jobs' database table had only two fields, a `favorite` boolean and a `data` JSON field containing everything received from the external API.
 However, accessing this field proved difficult, so now the structure is a lot flatter, with only the nested `company` data being stored as JSON.

+Since the app no longer needs to retrieve jobs by external API id, storing JSON in the DB is looking more attractive again...

 ## TODOs

-The API won't need the ability to locate a job by its API id, that will go.

 Perhaps, with the `friendly_id` gem, the `id` and `api_id` columns of the Jobs table can be merged.